rroethle7474/brewer-predictor-ui/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Tailwind Theme Configuration

+This project uses a custom Tailwind CSS theme for Brewers branding:

+### Custom Colors
+- `brewers-navy`: #0A2351
+- `brewers-gold`: #B6922E
+- `brewers-yellow`: #FFCB05 (alternate accent)
+- `brewers-blue`: #13294B (alternate accent)

+Use these via `bg-brewers-navy`, `text-brewers-gold`, etc.

+### Typography
+- Headings use the `heading` font family (Oswald, Montserrat, etc.)
+- Body uses `Inter` and system sans-serif stack
+- Typography plugin is enabled for consistent text styling

+### Utilities
+- `bg-brewers-pattern`: Subtle diagonal line background

+### Extending
+See `tailwind.config.js` for all customizations.
+Adjust or add as needed for consistent design.

+---

+## Responsive Design
+- All layout and component classes use Tailwind's responsive utilities (`md:`, `lg:`, etc.)
+- Components are tested across device sizes
+- Touch-friendly spacing and tap targets are used where appropriate

+Refer to Tailwind's documentation for further responsive and theme utility usage.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: